CBD stands for cannabidiol, and is one of many compounds found in all strains of the cannabis plant.

 Many States within the US have already changed their laws regarding cannabis, and has seen Canada in 2018 reverse their laws.

-The UK's governing body, the Medicines and Healthcare products Regulatory Authority (MHRA) stated in 2016 that products containing CBD are a medicine, and will work alongside businesses and trade associations to ensure they comply with the Human Medicines Regulations 2012.
+The UK's governing body, the Medicines and Healthcare products Regulatory Authority (MHRA) are working alongside businesses and trade associations to ensure they comply with the Human Medicines Regulations 2012.